Eskdaleside cum Ugglebarnby: Venerable Nicholas Postgate's arrest (1679)

 Eskdaleside was host to other events in its history, one being the arrest and later execution in York of an 82-year-old man.
 His only crime was that of being a Catholic priest.

 In 1596 the Venerable Nicholas Postgate, a Catholic priest and martyr, was born and lived in a humble home, now called The Hermitage, at Ugthorpe.
-He studied at Douay College, France, becoming a priest in 1628.
+He studied at Douai College, France, becoming a priest in 1628.
 He worked secretly as a priest in a wide area of Yorkshire, finally settling back to Ugthorpe in the 1660s.

 Although anti-Catholic feeling had subsided a good deal, it flared up again due to the fake Popish Plot of 1678; this followed a false testimony from Titus Oates in which he claimed there was a conspiracy to install a Catholic king, and he fomented a renewed and fierce persecution of English Catholics.
 It was to be the last time that Catholics were put to death in England for their faith; one of the last victims – but not the very last – was Nicholas Postgate.

 During the panic engineered by Oates, a prominent Protestant magistrate in London, Sir Edmund Berry Godfrey, was murdered and Oates loudly blamed the Catholics; Sir Edmund's manservant, John Reeves, set out to get his revenge.
 For reasons which are not clear, he decided to base his actions in the Whitby area, possibly because he knew that priests arrived there from France.

 Nicholas Postgate was arrested at Redbarns Farm, Ugglebarnby, where he was to carry out a baptism.
 The family had apparently spoken publicly about the ceremony, thus alerting the authorities to Postgate's presence.
 Reeves, with a colleague called William Cockerill, raided the house during the ceremony and caught the priest, then aged 82.
 On 7 August 1679, he was tried for treason in York and then hanged, disembowelled and quartered.

 Every year since 1974 an open-air service has been held – alternately in Egton Bridge and Ugthorpe – in honour of Fr Postgate.